LeoCba07/LeoCba07/README.md

 ## 🌱 Right now
 - Recently completed the Le Wagon Tokyo AI Software Development Bootcamp
 - Building and polishing portfolio projects with Ruby on Rails and AI integrations
-- Actively seeking Junior Software Developer roles in Tokyo
+- Actively seeking Software Develpment opportunities in the Greater Tokyo Area

 ---